-Everyday, we get bombarded with ads from brands trying to sell this and that.
+Every day, we get bombarded with ads from brands trying to sell this and that.
 For the most part, as the general public, we don’t take notice of it (or we subliminally take it in).
 Content marketing is the breath of fresh air that we’ve all craved, pushing old tactics back to where they belong (in the bin) and bringing authentic connections to the forefront.

 In a nutshell, content marketing focuses on delivering readers an answer to their problem.
-Whether that is in the form of a list-based article, an infographic of a case study – the content is there to achieve one purpose: solve challenges.
+Whether that is in the form of a list-based article, or an infographic of a case study – the content is there to achieve one purpose: to solve challenges.

 In the financial space, this is no different.
 But because of the competitive nature, it requires a much more strategic mindset, one that’s a step ahead of other efforts.

 Consider this.
-You’re a 28-year-old millenial looking to take on a mortgage and become a first home buyer.
-The market is overwhelming, there are a lot of ‘promises’ floating around in the marketing sphere and there’s so many options being blasted your way.
+You’re a 28-year-old millennial looking to take on a mortgage and become a first home buyer.
+The market is overwhelming, there are a lot of ‘promises’ floating around in the marketing sphere and there are so many options being blasted your way.
 You’ve got a plethora of choices to select from, but none of which you can confidently say you trust.
 If you had to test yourself, you wouldn’t be able to pin a brand to each message – they all seem so alike.

-Until you pop online one morning, over your skinny cappuccino, and notice a bank serving up hot tips in an in depth guide to house deposits.
+Until you pop online one morning, over your skinny cappuccino, and notice a bank serving up hot tips in an in-depth guide to house deposits.
 You give it a read, it does the job – you’re intrigued.
 You bookmark it and go on with your day.

-The next morning, the same bank offers a podcast episode that’s specifically tackling the first home buyer market and trends for the month.
+The next morning, the same bank offers a podcast episode that specifically tackles the first home buyer market and trends for the month.
 You put your headphones in.
 By the end of the week, you’ve made contact with the bank, simply because they took the time to deliver you nurturing, non-invasive content that provided value.
 It gave you an answer to your problem, without just shouting at you to get in touch.